MoOx/phenomic/docs/content/docs/faq/react.md

 title: Phenomic FAQ about React
 ---

-## I have a React warning about invalid checksum, what is wrong with my code?
+## I have a React warning about an invalid checksum, what is wrong with my code?

 You might see something like